Many or all companies we feature compensate us. Compensation and editorial

 Alternatives to consider

-If you don’t like the risks of cash-out auto refinancing or simply want to explore other options, these alternatives are worth considering.
+If you don’t like the risks of cash-out auto refinancing or want to explore other options, these alternatives are worth considering.

 Traditional auto loan refinancing